Iliad: Influence on arts and culture

 The Iliad was a standard work of great importance already in Classical Greece and remained so throughout the Hellenistic and Byzantine periods.
 Subjects from the Trojan War were a favourite among ancient Greek dramatists.
 Aeschylus' trilogy, the Oresteia, comprising Agamemnon, The Libation Bearers, and The Eumenides, follows the story of Agamemnon after his return from the war.
 Homer also came to be of great influence in European culture with the resurgence of interest in Greek antiquity during the Renaissance, and it remains the first and most influential work of the Western canon.
-In its full form the text made its return to Italy and Western Europe beginning in the 15th century, primarily through translations into Latin and the vernacular languages.
+In its full form, the text made its return to Italy and Western Europe beginning in the 15th century, primarily through translations into Latin and the vernacular languages.

 Prior to this reintroduction, however, a shortened Latin version of the poem, known as the Ilias Latina, was very widely studied and read as a basic school text.
-The West tended to view Homer as unreliable as they believed they possessed much more down to earth and realistic eyewitness accounts of the Trojan War written by Dares and Dictys Cretensis, who were supposedly present at the events.
+Publius Baebius Italicus, a Roman Senator, is credited with a translation of the Iliad in the decade 60–70 AD.
+The work is known as Homerus Latinus and was formerly attributed to Pindarus Thebaeus.
+The West tended to view Homer as unreliable, as they believed they possessed much more down-to-earth and realistic eyewitness accounts of the Trojan War written by Dares and Dictys Cretensis, who were supposedly present at the events.
 These late antique forged accounts formed the basis of several eminently popular medieval chivalric romances, most notably those of Benoît de Sainte-Maure and Guido delle Colonne.

 These in turn spawned many others in various European languages, such as the first printed English book, the 1473 Recuyell of the Historyes of Troye.
 Other accounts read in the Middle Ages were antique Latin retellings such as the Excidium Troiae and works in the vernaculars such as the Icelandic Troy Saga.
 Even without Homer, the Trojan War story had remained central to Western European medieval literary culture and its sense of identity.
 Most nations and several royal houses traced their origins to heroes at the Trojan War; Britain was supposedly settled by the Trojan Brutus, for instance.